Alternative versions of Thor (Marvel Comics): Marvel Cinematic Universe

 Thor in the Marvel Cinematic Universe (Earth-199999) is depicted as one of the most powerful Asgardians, an ancient alien civilization with long ties to Earth, who humans consider to be gods.
 Thor wields a powerful hammer called Mjolnir, and is initially depicted as the arrogant heir to the throne of Asgard whose brash behaviors causes turmoil among the Nine Realms under Asgard's protection.
 This brings him into conflict with his villainous adopted brother, Loki.
 Thor commits himself to the protection of Earth, and becomes a founding member of the Avengers.Thor eventually becomes the King of Asgard after Odin's death, but the entire realm is destroyed during Ragnarök, where he had to fight his sister, Hela.
 Following the Blip, he passes the crown of New Asgard to Valkyrie and joins the Guardians of the Galaxy.
 Thor later comes into conflict with Gorr the God Butcher and the Olympian god Zeus, while reconnecting with his terminally ill ex-girlfriend, the now Mjolnir-wielding Jane Foster.
-After Foster succumbs to her cancer to assist in Gorr's defeat, Thor adopts the latter's daughter, Love.
-This version of Thor is played by Australian actor Chris Hemsworth.
+Following Foster's death, Thor adopts Gorr's daughter, Love.
+This version of Thor is played by Chris Hemsworth.

-The Marvel Super Heroes

-Thor starred in the segment "The Mighty Thor" of the animated The Marvel Super Heroes, originally syndicated in 1966.
-There were thirteen episodes that centered on Thor, who was voiced by Chris Wiggins who also voiced his human host Donald Blake.

-The Avengers: Earth's Mightiest Heroes

-Thor and the rest of Avengers are forced to battle the world's most dangerous supervillains, including Baron Zemo, the Leader, Kang the Conqueror, and Ultron, as well as the criminal organizations Hydra and A.I.M.

-Thor Tales of Asgard

-Thor is a young God, who must prove himself worthy of his father's ideals, while trying to stop an inevitable war between the Asgardians and frost giants.

-Avengers Assemble (TV series)

-Thor is the founding member of the Avengers.
-Thor is the heavy hitter of the team as he fights evil and saves the world with his teammates.
-The Avengers team consist of Iron Man, Captain America, Thor, Hulk, Black Widow, Hawkeye and Falcon.

-What If...?

-What If...? episode 7 explores what would happen if the events of the Marvel Cinematic Universe (MCU) film Thor (2011) occurred differently, with Thor growing up without his adopted brother Loki and adopting a party lifestyle.
+The What If...? episode "What If...
+Thor Were an Only Child?" explores what would happen if the events of the Marvel Cinematic Universe (MCU) film Thor (2011) occurred differently, with Thor growing up without his adopted brother Loki and adopting a party lifestyle.